aryanh289/K8sWebAppCluster/README.md

 # K8sWebAppCluster
-Create a K8s single node multi pod cluster using YAML files for Multi tier web application deployment on your machine
+Create a K8s multicontainer pod cluster using YAML files for Multi tier web application deployment on your machine

 STEPS TO FOLLOW: